-In addition, since some of the underlying funds invest in foreign securities, they may be vulnerable to a form of short-term trading that is sometimes referred to as "time-zone arbitrage."
-Time-zone arbitrage occurs when an investor seeks to take advantage of delays between changes in the value of a mutual fund's portfolio holdings and the reflection of those changes in the fund's net asset value per share.
-These delays are more likely to occur in the case of foreign investments, due to differences between the times during which the underlying funds' international portfolio securities trade on foreign markets and the time as of which the underlying funds' NAVs are calculated (generally as of the close of the NYSE please see "Account Policies - Calculating Share Price").
+In addition, since the Fund may invest in foreign securities, it may be vulnerable to a form of short-term trading that is sometimes referred to as "time-zone arbitrage."
+Time-zone arbitrage occurs when an investor seeks to take advantage of delays between changes in the value of a mutual fund's portfolio holdings and the reflection of those changes in the Fund's net asset value per share.
+These delays are more likely to occur in the case of foreign investments, due to differences between the times during which the Fund's international portfolio securities trade on foreign markets and the time as of which the Fund's NAV is calculated (generally as of the close of the NYSE - please see "Account Policies - Calculating Share Price").
 Time-zone arbitrage traders seek to purchase or redeem shares of a fund based on events occurring after foreign market closing prices are established, but before calculation of the fund's NAV.
-This can result in the value of the underlying funds' shares being diluted.
-One of the objectives of the underlying funds' fair value pricing procedures is to minimize the possibility of this type of arbitrage (please see "Account Policies -Security Valuation - Foreign Securities - Potential Impact of Time Zones and Market Holidays"): however, there can be no assurance that the underlying funds' valuation procedures will be successful in eliminating it.
+This can result in the value of the Fund's shares being diluted.
+One of the objectives of the Fund's fair value pricing procedures is to minimize the possibility of this type of arbitrage (please see "Account Policies - Security Valuation - Foreign Securities - Potential Impact of Time Zones and Market Holidays"); however, there can be no assurance that the Fund's valuation procedures will be successful in eliminating it.

-Since some of the underlying funds may invest in securities that are, or may be, restricted, unlisted, traded infrequently, thinly traded, or relatively illiquid ("relatively illiquid securities"), they may be particularly vulnerable to arbitrage short-term trading.
-Such arbitrage traders may seek to take advantage of a possible differential between the last available market prices for one or more of those relatively illiquid securities that are used to calculate the underlying funds' NAV and the latest indications of market values for those securities.
-One of the objectives of the underlying funds' fair value pricing procedures is to minimize the possibilities of this type of arbitrage (please see "Account Policies - Fair Valuation - Individual Securities"); however, there can be no assurance that the underlying funds' valuation procedures will be successful in eliminating it.
+Since the Floating Rate Daily Access Fund may invest in securities that are, or may be, restricted, unlisted, traded infrequently, thinly traded, or relatively illiquid ("relatively illiquid securities"), it may be particularly vulnerable to arbitrage short-term trading.
+Such arbitrage traders may seek to take advantage of a possible differential between the last available market prices for one or more of those relatively illiquid securities that are used to calculate the Fund's NAV and the latest indications of market values for those securities.
+One of the objectives of the Fund's fair value pricing procedures is to minimize the possibilities of this type of arbitrage (please see "Account Policies - Fair Valuation - Individual Securities"); however, there can be no assurance that the Fund's valuation procedures will be successful in eliminating it.